Turkey In 7 Days: An Itinerary For Every Kind Of Traveller

 The Hagia Sophia is one of the most iconic historical buildings in Istanbul.
 Built as an Orthodox church in the 6th century, it was converted into a mosque in 1453 and then into a museum in 1935.
 Today, it retains elements of both religions.

 Between these landmarks, you can stop for lunch at one of the many rooftop restaurants in this area.
 Popular options include Marbella Terrace Cafe Restaurant, Roof Mezze 360 and BonTerrace Restaurant.
 Sip on some Turkish coffee while you’re here to give you that much-needed kick for the rest of your day.

 Once lunch is taken care of, proceed to check out Topkapı Palace.
 This used to be home to the Ottoman Sultans for many years until it was converted into a museum in 1924.

 The palace preserves ancient relics and belongings of the Sultans.
-It also has on display many relics of Muhammad, considered some of the most important ones in the Islamic world.
+It displays what the Islamic world considers to be some of the most important relics of Prophet Muhammad.
 Topkapı Palace shuts at 4.45pm, though, so make sure you get there in time.

 As your last stop of the day, head to the Grand Bazaar, one of the world’s oldest markets.
 Wandering through these busy market streets is part of the Turkish experience.

 Look for ceramics, lanterns, jewellery, silks, and of course, sumptuous Turkish delights.

 If you’re interested in local food, you’ll find a lot of restaurants serving Turkish food around the area.
 Byzantion Bistro Restaurant, Lezzet-i Sark and Vefa Bozacisi are among the popular ones.

 End your day with a delicious Turkish meal and head to your hotel for a good night’s sleep.
 You’ll need the rest for the day ahead of you.